lassoid/active_fields/README.md

 # Attributes:
-active_field.type # Class name of the field (used for STI) active_field.customizable_type # Name of the customizable model the field is registered to active_field.name # Unique identifier for the field within its customizable_type active_field.default_value # Default value for all instances of this field active_field.options # A hash (json) containing type-specific attributes for the field
+active_field.type # Class name of the field (used for STI) active_field.customizable_type # Name of the Customizable model the field is registered to active_field.name # Identifier for the field, it should be unique in scope of customizable_type active_field.default_value # Default value for all instances of this field active_field.options # A hash (json) containing type-specific attributes for the field